 2009 One undergraduate intern, one UA faculty member, one high school teacher, one high school class, and the Community Food Bank of Southern Arizona collaborate to support a school garden at Project More Charter High School.

-2010 Ten interns trained in garden maintenance, sustainable food production, and food systems politics at Project More, Ochoa Elementary, Manzo Elementary, and Borton Elementary to support their school gardens
+2010 Ten students are trained in garden maintenance, sustainable food production, and food systems politics support school gardens at Project More, Ochoa Elementary, Manzo Elementary, and Borton Elementary.

-2011 Twenty-two interns support the previous school gardens, minus Project More, and Drachman Montessori Magnet and community gardens Tucson Village Farm and Las Milpitas join the list of placement sites
+2011 Twenty-two students support the previous school gardens, minus Project More, adding Drachman Montessori Magnet and community gardens Tucson Village Farm and Las Milpitas to the list of placement sites.

-2012 The Community and School Garden Workshop, a formal UA class is launched and trained interns are expected to design significant projects for their placement sites such as children’s books on gardening and planting calendars or science literacy projects with another site, Campo Urbano, added to the list of organizations served
+2012 The Community and School Garden Workshop, a formal UA class, is offered by instructors, Sallie Marston and Sarah Moore.
+The course trains interns to learn to design and implement significant projects for their placement sites such as writing children’s books on gardening, developing planting calendars or offering science literacy projects with another site.

-2014 Approximately 50 interns per semester are placed in our partner sites which that year also included the Community Gardens of Tucson, Rincon Heights Community Garden, The Wildcat School and Roskruge Middle School
+2014 Approximately 50 interns per semester are placed in our partner sites which that year also included the Community Gardens of Tucson, Rincon Heights Community Garden, The Wildcat School (now closed) and Roskruge K-8 School.

-2015 The Community and School Garden Workshop course is currently cross listed in nine different departments spanning five colleges and donors are providing support to train teachers to use the gardens for experiential learning, expand infrastructure, link school sites to real world science experiments, and enable UA students to engage more directly and effectively with the Tucson community
+2015 The SGW team adds Moses Thompson, a coordinator between the UA and TUSD, whose efforts support teachers to use school gardens for both healthy eating and learning.
+The Community and School Garden Workshop course is cross listed in ten different units spanning five colleges.
+Donors and private foundations begin to provide support for training teachers to use the gardens for experiential learning, expand infrastructure, link school sites to real world science experiments, and enable UA students to engage more directly and effectively with the Tucson community.